assumptionsofphysics/slides/README.md

-# slides
+# YouTube slides
-Powerpoint slides used for YouTube videos
+This repository contains slides used for YouTube videos.